Kappa Lambda Chi: History

-Kappa Lambda Chi members support veterans in need in and around their local communities through volunteer service.
-Members work with homeless shelters, abuse centers, children centers, and other organizations that provide hands on support to organization that do not receive the support from external sources.
+Through volunteer service, Kappa Lambda Chi members support veterans in need in and around their local communities.
+Members work with homeless shelters, abuse centers, children centers, and other organizations that provide hands-on support to organizations that do not receive support from external sources.
 Members also honor those who have served this nation by placing wreaths on the graves of veterans and service members in each branch of the military including Merchant Marines, prisoners of war and those named missing in action.

-Kappa Lambda Chi Military Fraternity Incorporated was built as an alternative for male service members whom want to become a part of a Greek letter organization.
-The three founding members: Sir Zachary D.S.
-Wyatt II, William Dickey, James K. Jackson took pride in the development of the first Greek-lettered military fraternity and created a unique Brotherhood for both past and present members of the United States Armed Forces.

-Original 9

-Kappa Lambda Chi's 3 founding members are Sir Zachary D. S. Wyatt II (Air Force Veteran), William C. Dickey (Army Retired), and James K. Jackson (Army Retired).
-Their 6 founding board members are Demetrius Blalock (Army Retired), Gary Degraffenreidt (Army Reserve), Dennis G. Morton Jr. (Army Retired), Kevin Taylor (Army Retired), Daryl Harris II (Active Navy), and Dana McGhee (Air Force Retired).